nthirukachi/PythonDS1/Ex/OverfittingStrategies/StrategyReport.md

 # Overfitting Strategies Report

 ## 1. Problem Statement
-Using the housing prices dataset, Discuss strategies like cross-validation to avoid overfitting your regression model when working with the housing prices dataset.
+Using the housing prices dataset (https://www.kaggle.com/datasets/yasserh/housing-prices-dataset), Discuss strategies like cross-validation to avoid overfitting your regression model when working with the housing prices dataset.

 ---